 Training for Your Labradoodle – Cost for 4 weeks – hands on – living with the trainer – $1300.00 which includes monthly vaccinations.

-The training method used on your dog(s) is Caesar Millan’s, with this training, your dogs(s) will come away with a good start on the basics.
+The training method used on your dog(s) is a mixture of positive force free training, with this training, your dogs(s) will come away with a good start on the basics.

 The key ingredient to success is calm leadership.
 It is natural for a dog to try and find his/her place in their new pack.
 All family members must be pack leaders, Canines are to follow.

 Dogs read our energy as well as the energy of other dogs.
 Calm assertive energy is the most powerful.

 Dogs respond to stimuli in one of five ways.